meismann/jasmine-coverage-javascript-coffeescript/README.md

 # Usage

-To use jasmine-coverage, run the rake task.
+To use jasmine-coverage-javascript-coffeescript, run the rake task.

     bundle exec rake jasmine:coverage